Track 12: CT Passenger Stations, G

 GLENWOOD [NY&NE?, c1887]

-The 1887 timetable at left shows this stop between PARKVILLE and HARTFORD stations and the snippet from our Google Earth map on Track 11 shows the location on Laurel St. The first references we find to this neighborhood are from 1873 when real estate promoters Whiton & Gillette were touting the land for sale in "this busy, beautiful suberb [sic], half a mile west of new capitol."
+The 1887 timetable at left shows this in the city of HARTFORD east of PARKVILLE and the snippet from our Track 11 Google Earth map shows the likely location on Laurel St. The first references we find to this neighborhood are from 1873 when real estate promoters Whiton & Gillette were touting the land for sale in "this busy, beautiful suberb [sic], half a mile west of new capitol."
 This flag-stop listing is the only that we have seen thus far.
 [REFS: HDC/07/17/1873/01; HDC/07/22/1874/01][rev031713]

-The 1887 timetable at left shows this stop between PARKVILLE and HARTFORD stations and the snippet from our Google Earth map on Track 11 shows the location on Laurel St. The first references we find to this neighborhood are from 1873 when real estate promoters Whiton & Gillette were touting the land for sale in "this busy, beautiful suberb [sic], half a mile west of new capitol."
+The 1887 timetable at left shows this in the city of HARTFORD east of PARKVILLE and the snippet from our Track 11 Google Earth map shows the likely location on Laurel St. The first references we find to this neighborhood are from 1873 when real estate promoters Whiton & Gillette were touting the land for sale in "this busy, beautiful suberb [sic], half a mile west of new capitol."
 This flag-stop listing is the only that we have seen thus far.
 [REFS: HDC/07/17/1873/01; HDC/07/22/1874/01][rev031713]

 GOODSPEEDS [> EAST HADDAM]